P53 Orchestrates Cancer Metabolism: Unveiling Strategies to Reverse the Warburg Effect: Introduction

 Another crucial event that can impact cancer metabolism and is commonly observed in cancer is the inactivation of the tumour suppressor gene p53.
 Depending on the cellular conditions, p53 suppresses tumorigenesis by multiple mechanisms, including cell cycle regulation, initiation of DNA repair, and induction of apoptosis (programmed cell death) \citep{wanka2012synthesis,simabuco2018p53}.
 Moreover, p53 has recently emerged as a significant metabolic regulator in cancer cells, whether by inhibiting the PI3K/AKT/mTOR pathway \citep{feng2010regulation}, thereby disrupting the glycolytic phenotype or by supporting mitochondrial respiration activity \citep{vousden2009p53,zhang2010role,lago2011p53,wanka2012synthesis,liang2013regulation,floter2017regulation,simabuco2018p53,liu2019tumor}.
 This idea was investigated by Matoba et al. in 2006, where they examined the impact of p53 alterations on the cellular metabolism of human colon cancer cells \citep{matoba2006p53}.
 Experimental results revealed that p53-deficient cells produced nearly the same amount of ATP but with substantially higher levels of lactate and lower oxygen consumption, highlighting the influence of p53 mutations in changing the energy production mode to one favouring glycolysis \citep{matoba2006p53}.\\

 The metabolic response controlled by p53 is mediated through the AMP-activated protein kinase (AMPK), a sensor attuned to cellular metabolic stress conditions \citep{jones2005amp}.
-When p53 is activated by AMPK, typically in response to metabolic adversity such as those experienced by cancer cells, p53 restrains cell growth and division, conserves energy, and shifts the cell towards oxidative phosphorylation for more efficient energy production \citep{feng2010regulation}.
-This can elucidate why cancer cells with p53 mutations tend to rely more on glycolysis and have a higher ability to grow and survive even under stress conditions.\\
+When activated by AMPK, typically in response to metabolic adversity such as those experienced by cancer cells, p53 restrains cell growth and division, conserves energy, and shifts the cell towards oxidative phosphorylation for more efficient energy production \citep{feng2010regulation}.
+This may explain why cancer cells with p53 mutations tend to rely more on glycolysis and have a higher ability to grow and survive even under stress conditions.\\

+Previous mathematical modelling sheds light on different aspects of cancer metabolism —ranging from the effect of reactive oxygen species (ROS) on HIF1 stabilisation in ischemic conditions \citep{qutub2008reactive} to the identification of metabolic targets to hinder cancer migration \citep{yizhak2014computational}.
+Despite these insights, the genetic complexities underpinning the Warburg effect remain elusive.
+Recently, Linglin et al. made a notable contribution by discussing the genetic regulation of the interplay between glycolysis and oxidative phosphorylation \citep{yu2017modeling}.
+Nonetheless, this work did not account for the crucial influence of p53 or demonstrate its impact on metabolic pathways as observed experimentally in cancer cells.\\